ivonsilva1/Electron-Executor/README.md

 # License 📝

 Electron Executor is licensed under the MIT License.
-(You will need to add the MIT license text as a separate file named LICENSE in the repository)

 *Copyright © 2024 Electron Executor.
 All rights reserved.*